-POL 205 American National Government or POL 206 State and Local Government.
+POL 206 State and Local Government.

 Computer Science (A.S.) - This program leads to the Associate in Science (A.S.) degree and is designed for those who intend to transfer to a baccalaureate program oriented in the design of hardware and software of computer systems.
 The program stresses computer, mathematics, and science courses which are appropriate for transfer to a baccalaureate program.